-When the pump is furnished with oil lubrication, a good grade of oil should be used to insure long bearing life.
+When the pump is furnished with oil lubrication, a high quality bearing oil should be used to insure long bearing life.
 PUMPS FURNISHED FOR OIL LUBRICATION ARE SHIPPED WITHOUT OIL.
 ADD OIL UNTIL THE LEVEL IS UP TO THE OIL LEVEL LINE BEFORE THE UNIT IS STARTED.
-If too much oil is added, there may be excessive heat generated in the bearings and there may be leakage from the shaft seals.

-We recommend a commercial oil such as Mobil D.T.E. oil, B.B., Shell Tellus 41 or equal.
-However, a good grade of non-detergent oil of
+If too much oil is added, there will be excessive heat generated in the bearings and there may be leakage from the shaft seals.
+We recommend a commercial oil such as Mobil D.T.E. oil, B.B., or equal.
+However, a good grade of non-detergent oil of #30 wgt. is usually satisfactory.
+The oil should have a minimum viscosity of 100 Sec.
+Saybolt at the normal operating temperature.

 INST.
-NO. X-182 PAGE.NO.
-2
+NO. X-152 PAGE.
+NO. 2